Skip to content

 Webhook Validation

 A first-class WebhookValidator is planned for the SDK; today, validation is a few lines of stdlib.
-The registry signs every webhook with HMAC-SHA256 over the raw body using the webhook_secret you registered:
+The registry signs every webhook with HMAC-SHA256 over the canonical JSON serialization of the payload (keys sorted) using the webhook_secret you registered — so verify against json.dumps(payload, sort_keys=True), not the raw transmitted bytes:

 from fastapi import Request, HTTPException